-A Sinnoh Stone evolution of Gen II's Swinub, Mamoswine is a great choice for this Mega Raid.
+The Sinnoh Stone Evolution of Gen II's Swinub, Mamoswine is a great choice for this Mega Raid.
 As an Ice and Ground type, it brings no notable resistances or weaknesses to face Mega Altaria, but it's bulky and easy to come by.
-It's been featured in a Community and other events so most players have had plenty of chances to add this mammoth to their roster.
+It's been featured in a Community Day and other events so most players have had plenty of chances to add this mammoth to their roster.
 Powder Snow and Avalanche are the ideal moveset for this fight.

 One of four different versions of Darmanitan, Galarian Darmanitan is another great counter for Mega Altaria.
 As a pure Ice type, it doesn't resist any of the Humming Pokémon's attacks, but it doesn't take increased damage from any of them either.
 Galarian Darmanitan uses the same Candy as its Unovan version and its first stage, Darumaka has been common in events and Eggs, so it's easy to obtain and power up.
 If you're bringing Galarian Darmanitan to this Raid, you'll want it to know Ice Fang and Avalanche.

 Gen V's Excadrill is a solid pick for challenging Mega Altaria.
 As a Ground and Steel type, it doesn't bring any relevant weaknesses or resistances, but its first stage, Drilbur has been boosted in a number of events, so most players have had a chance to catch plenty.
-The best moveset for this Raid is Metal Claw and Iron Head.
+The best moveset for Excadrill in this raid is Metal Claw and Iron Head.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: